Mboalab/Outreachy_May_2023-August_2023-Internships/Open Pay-The Open Source Payment technology for small change scarcity Mentor actions/Applicants/Daniel Eniola Olatunji/Task-1/various-payment-solutions.md

 If you are using a POS or mPOS system that accepts contactless payments, chances are your device will also be able to accept mobile wallet payments.
 Most mobile payment apps now widely accept contactless payments.
 To check, simply contact your payment processing company to confirm.

-## 6. Peer-to-peer digital payments
+## 6. Peer-to-Peer Digital Payments

 Venmo, PayPal, and even Facebook Messenger are examples of peer-to-peer electronic payment solutions.
 These platforms allow users to search for other users and perform online transactions between themselves.

 Peer-to-peer electronic payment methods link to the payer and payee’s bank account to withdraw and deposit funds, providing a way for users to easily perform a funds transfer.
 In most cases, mobile banking apps do not have the capability to transfer money between users that don’t share the same bank account.
 Peer-to-peer solutions bridge this gap.